Sleep Disorders

 Genetics.
 Congenital central hypoventilation syndrome is most often due to heterozygous mutations of the gene encoding paired-like homeobox 2b, PHOX2B, a transcription factor that maps to chromosome 4p12.
 PHOX2B is expressed in both the central and the peripheral autonomic nervous system during human embryonic development.
 It is believed to be involved in early neural crest cell migration with a central role in the generation of normal respiratory patterning and autonomic function.
 It is also the predisposing gene for occurrence of neuroblastoma in different mutational patterns, ganglioglioma, and Hirschsprung disease.

 Function.
-Phox2b expression in the brainstem respiratory network is preferentially associated with neurons involved in chemosensory integration, specifically by a chain of neurons involved in the integration of peripheral and central chemoreception.
-Studies in Phox2b transgenic mice suggest that hypercapnic ventilatory response impairment in congenital central hypoventilation syndrome may be related to Phox2B-expressing neuronal loss or maldevelopment in the nucleus tractus solitarius and retrotrapezoid nucleus, which are important centers of respiratory chemoreception and control (42; 34).
+PHOX2B expression in the brainstem respiratory network is preferentially associated with neurons involved in chemosensory integration, specifically by a chain of neurons involved in the integration of peripheral and central chemoreception.
+Studies in PHOX2B transgenic mice suggest that hypercapnic ventilatory response impairment in congenital central hypoventilation syndrome may be related to PHOX2B-expressing neuronal loss or maldevelopment in the nucleus tractus solitarius and retrotrapezoid nucleus, which are important centers of respiratory chemoreception and control (40; 35).

 Genotype-phenotype correlations.
-Heterozygous mutations in PHOX2B were found in individuals with congenital central hypoventilation syndrome, with at least 90% of PHOX2B gene mutations consisting of abnormal alanine expansions within a 20-repeat polyalanine expansion tract in exon 3 resulting from (GCN)n triplet repeat expansions (50).
+Heterozygous mutations in PHOX2B are typically found in individuals with congenital central hypoventilation syndrome, with at least 90% of PHOX2B gene mutations consisting of polyalanine repeat mutations (PARMs) characterized by abnormal alanine expansions within a 20-repeat polyalanine expansion tract in exon 3 resulting from (GCN)n triplet repeat expansions (47).
 In a Japanese cohort of 92 subjects, 86 had polyalanine repeat mutations (PARMs) and six had nonpolyalanine repeat mutations (NPARMs).
 Of the subjects with PARMs, it was noted that all subjects with 26 or more repeats presented with hypoventilation at birth.
-Those with 25 or fewer repeats had hypoventilation at variable timepoints or not at all (94).
-As such, the association of increased number of repeats with more severe respiratory presentation has been suggested, though rare cases of delayed/adult presentations in individuals with more than six additional repeats suggest incomplete penetrance through a multitude of gene-gene interactions (51).
-Comparatively, NPARMs comprise less than 10% of PHOX2B mutations and are known to produce more severe disruption of PHOX2B function, usually presenting as a syndrome associated with Hirschsprung aganglionosis and/or neurocristopathies (50).
+Those with 25 or fewer repeats had hypoventilation at variable timepoints or not at all (95).
+As such, the association of increased number of repeats with more severe respiratory presentation has been suggested, though rare cases of delayed/adult presentations in individuals with more than six additional repeats suggest incomplete penetrance through a multitude of gene-gene interactions (48).
+Comparatively, NPARMs comprise less than 10% of PHOX2B mutations and are known to produce more severe disruption of PHOX2B function, usually presenting as a syndrome associated with Hirschsprung aganglionosis or other neurocristopathies (47).
+Increased prevalence of ventilatory dependence, Hirschsprung disease, and neural crest tumors were seen more frequently in the NPARM group as compared to those with polyalanine repeat mutations (13).

 Pathophysiology.
-The primary factors controlling breathing are arterial carbon dioxide via brain tissue pH.
-Alveolar ventilation is principally a function of carbon dioxide, as oxygen tension is normally maintained at levels higher than those that induce stimulation of the breathing system.
-Ventilatory responses to hypercapnia and to hypoxia help to maintain normal arterial blood gas tension (100).
+The primary factor controlling respiration is arterial carbon dioxide via brain tissue pH.
+Alveolar ventilation is principally a function of carbon dioxide, as oxygen tension is normally maintained at levels higher than those that induce stimulation of the respiratory system.
+Ventilatory responses to hypercapnia and to hypoxia are essential to maintain normal arterial blood gas tension (101).
 Peripheral chemoreceptors mediate responses to hypoxia, whereas central chemoreceptors mediate responses to carbon dioxide (via hydrogen ion concentrations).
 The central chemoreceptors are thought to be located near the surface of the fourth ventricle on the ventral side of the medulla oblongata, rostral and medial to the hypoglossal roots.
 Normally, progressive hypercapnia induces a linear increase in minute ventilation, whereas progressive hypoxia induces a hyperbolic increase.
-If a defect impairs the sensory system for monitoring carbon dioxide levels, ventilation is affected, particularly when sleep results in the loss of "wake stimuli" and volitional breath control, which facilitate control of ventilation during wake (31).
+If a defect impairs the sensory system for monitoring carbon dioxide levels, ventilation is affected, particularly when sleep results in the loss of "wake stimuli" and volitional breath control, which facilitate control of ventilation during wakefulness (32).

 Comparatively, idiopathic alveolar hypoventilation syndrome is not associated with structural lesions and does not appear to have an identifiable etiology.

 Congenital, idiopathic, and acquired forms of central alveolar hypoventilation are rare.
 According to the French Congenital Central Hypoventilation Syndrome Registry, in 2005 the incidence was estimated to be 1 per 200,000 live births in France with an overall mortality rate of 38%, and a median age of death of three months (105).
-The median age of diagnosis was 3.5 months prior to 1995, but it has improved to less than two weeks in recent years.
+The median age of diagnosis was 3.5 months prior to 1995, but it has improved to less than 2 weeks in recent years.
 In a 2005 analysis of 43 patients in the French Congenital Central Hypoventilation Syndrome Registry, individuals had a mean age of 9 years (range 2 months to 27 years), 16% had Hirschsprung disease, and 31 (91%) of the 34 genetically tested individuals were heterozygous for PHOX2B mutations (105).
-An estimate of the minimum incidence of congenital central hypoventilation syndrome in Japan was calculated to be an average 1 per 148,000 births for years 2008 to 2013 (94), possibly due to increased awareness of the condition.
+An estimate of the minimum incidence of congenital central hypoventilation syndrome in Japan was calculated to be an average 1 per 148,000 births for years 2008 to 2013 (95), possibly due to increased awareness of the condition.
+However, due to the heterogeneity of PHOX2B mutations and penetrance patterns, large-scale epidemiological studies are needed to determine the frequency of these mutations and milder forms of congenital central hypoventilation syndrome within the general population.

 • There are no known preventive strategies other than early detection and appropriate counseling of parents who are known to be carriers of the mutation. | |